Pros and Cons of Extended Breastfeeding

 You can read more about that story here- (Breastfeeding Benefits).

 In short the ladies milk adjusted itself specifically to the needs of the child.
 How awesome is that!

-2. Its gentle on your baby’s stomach making it easy for them to digest the food.
-Breastfed baby’s tend to pop with more ease.
+Breastmilk is gentle on your baby’s stomach making it easy for them to digest the food.

-4. It’s a great opportunity for mother and baby to bond.
-Breastfeeding (especially on demand) creates a calm peaceful place for baby.
+It’s a great opportunity for both mother and baby to bond.
+Breastfeeding (especially on demand) creates a calm peaceful place for your baby.